 Post-Transcriptional Gene Silencing (PTGS)

-Gene silencing, also termed RNA interference (RNAi), is a regulatory pathway through which the expression of a “switched on” gene is suppressed.
+Gene silencing, often used in context of RNA interference (RNAi), is a regulatory pathway by which the expression of a gene is suppressed.
 Although a gene may be silenced at the transcriptional or post-transcriptional stages, RNAi is specifically a post-transcriptional gene silencing (PTGS) mechanism achieved by cellular introduction of a double stranded RNA (dsRNA) termed siRNA or microRNA.

-Thought of as an inherent process, gene silencing in the overall regulation of gene expression in many organisms giving them protection from viral infections and other undesirable elements.
-Recent advances in gene silencing for basic research has lead to the concept of RNAi therapeutics against incurable diseases including hepatitis, cancer, viral infections and HIV by suppressing the expression of genes responsible for promoting these particular diseases.
+Gene silencing occurs naturally in cells, and is thought to play a large part in the overall regulation of gene expression in many organisms, giving them protection from viral infections and other undesirable elements.
+Recent advances in gene silencing for basic research have lead to the concept of RNAi therapeutics against incurable diseases including hepatitis, cancer, viral infections and HIV by suppressing the expression of genes responsible for promoting these particular diseases.
 Gene silencing takes place by degrading the mRNA required for protein synthesis.
-In the absence of template mRNA, the cell is rendered incapable of producing proteins; thus, suppressing expression and availability of the protein.
+In the absence of template mRNA, the cell is rendered incapable of producing proteins, thus suppressing expression and availability of the target protein.

-The RNAi pathway is present in eukaryotes and animals and is initiated by Dicer, an enzyme which slices long, double-stranded RNA molecules into shorter fragments.
-Each fragment contains ~20 nucleotides of double stranded RNA and the guide strand is loaded into an RNA induced silencing complex (RISC).
+The RNAi pathway is present in eukaryotes and is initiated by Dicer, an enzyme which slices long, double-stranded RNA molecules into shorter fragments.
+Each fragment contains ~20 nucleotides of double stranded RNA (dsRNA) and the guide strand is loaded into an RNA induced silencing complex (RISC).
 At this point, RISC uses the guide strand as a template to find the complimentary sequence within an mRNA strand.
 Upon binding, the strand of mRNA is cleaved, which reduces mRNA and subsequent protein expression levels of the target gene.
 Along with several proteins, this double-stranded RNA forms the RNA-induced silencing complex (RISC) which utilizes the dsRNA as a template to degrade any RNA that shares the sequence of the dsRNA.
-RISC is extremely effective at silencing specific genes.
+RISC has been shown to be effective at silencing specific genes.

 The selective effect RNAi has on gene expression makes it an invaluable research tool to study mRNA target effects, pathway analysis and PK/PD effects.
 RNAi enables these studies for both cell cultures (utilizing in vitro siRNA and DNA transfection reagents) and living organisms (in vivo delivery tools, nanoparticle-, polymer-, lipid-and PEG-liposome based in vivo transfection reagents).
 RNAi has been demonstrated effectively in cells and tissues, including both exogenous and endogenous genes.
 The resultant effect can be partial or diminishing knockdown of the target gene but not complete silencing of the expression (i.e. 50 to 70% reduction), or near complete silencing or turning off of the target gene (i.e. 95 to 99% reduction).
-Keep in mind that long dsRNA (e.g. >30 base pairs) can trigger an interferon response which leads to mRNA cleavage and apoptosis; thus, length of the oligonucleotide is a crucial parameter to control in the design and manufacturing of RNAi products.
+Long dsRNA (e.g. >30 base pairs) can trigger an interferon response which leads to mRNA cleavage and apoptosis, thus the length of the oligonucleotide is a crucial parameter to control in the design and manufacturing of RNAi products.

 Discovery of the RNAi effect won Craig Mello and Andrew Fire the Nobel Prize in Medicine in 2006.
 Initially, a single strand of RNA was injected into nematodes that bound to its target mRNA.
 They later discovered that a double-stranded version of the same sequence intensified the observed gene-silencing effect.
 Their work and others brought forth the full extent to which RNAi can be utilized in an animal system with a strong RNAi therapeutics potential.
 Today, there are commercial siRNA therapeutic development programs offered by biology CRO companies that provide pre-clinical research services, complete RNAi CRO services, cell banking and generation of stable cell lines.

 Prior to extensive knowledge of the RNAi pathway, gene silencing could be accomplished through transference from stock to scion plants by means of grafting.
-It is believed that RNAi evolved to protect cells from foreign material, such as viruses, to prevent self-propagation by transposons and is vital to immune response.
+It is believed that RNAi evolved to protect cells from foreign materials, such as viruses, to prevent self-propagation by transposons.
 An example is in both juvenile and adult Drosophila, where RNAi is shown to be active and play a vital role in anti-virus attack against pathogens such as Drosophila X virus.

 The RNAi pathway is triggered when short, double-stranded RNA (dsRNA) is formed.
 Double stranded RNA can occur several ways: